Sphereon-SDK/blockchain-proof-sdk/csharp-net35/docs/AllApi.md

 <a name="verifystream"></a>
 # **VerifyStream**
-> VerifyContentResponse VerifyStream (string chainId, System.IO.Stream stream)
+> VerifyContentResponse VerifyStream (string configName, System.IO.Stream stream)

 Verify content using a bytestream/file